orlandocaraballo/sei/50-troubleshooting-frameworks/50-troubleshooting-frameworks.md

 - Do I have some clues on how to proceed?
 - Does this look like a similar error I have seen in the past?
 - Do I know how to proceed from here
+- Do I know what I am doing? (review how to work with RoR)

 ## Remember Your Tools